cldeluna/pynet-py-ansible-cert/week9/README.md

 ```

 ##7.
-Modify your PYTHONPATH such that the directory containing ./mytest is now on your PYTHONPATH.
-Verify this in sys.path.
+Modify your PYTHONPATH such that the directory

 Note error in updating $PATH vs $PYTHONPATH